 Artists are historically important aesthetic subjects for the transfer of aesthetic experience in a civil society.
 In the twentieth century they experience competition of sport and entertainment.
-Historically

-the irreducibility of the aesthetic relation frame to the succeeding frames.
+illustrate the irreducibility of the aesthetic relation frame to the succeeding frames.
 Finally, there is the emancipation of the public.
-All this reflects the gradual development of aesthetic relations in Western culture as part of the increasing differentiation of
+All this reflects the gradual development of aesthetic relations in Western culture as part of the increasing differentiation

 The Middle Ages made no distinction between a craftsman and an artist, between a stone-mason and a sculptor.
 Many-sided artists were involved in the decoration of a city, a church,

 or a monastery.
 Michelangelo Buonarotti was a sculptor as well as a painter and an architect.
 The distinction between an artist and a craftsman emerged in the sixteenth century, when artists took distance from the guilds, uniting in academies, in which artistic

 norms prevailed.
-Whereas the guilds were often organized as productive institutes in cities, the academies were usually connected (if not subjected) to princes, usurping power during the
+Whereas the guilds were often organized as productive institutes in cities, the academies were usually connected (if not subjected) to princes, usurping power during the Renaissance.

 These academies distinguished between craft and art, they provided the artists with their identity, but not their freedom.
 Artists were bound to the academies as much as their medieval predecessors to the guilds.
 Both depended on whoever commissioned them

 or favoured them.
-Free artists manifested themselves only later, after the emergence of the trade of art, when also the artists started to become
+Free artists manifested themselves only later, after the emergence of the trade of art, when also the artists started to become specialists.

 Until the eighteenth century, to enjoy art was a privilege of an elite.
 The Victorian nineteenth century considered entertainment as inferior, something to be avoided or at most tolerated, to be surrounded by many kinds of moral admonitions.

 This is no less true for socialists and liberals than for Christians ‘avoiding the world’.

 By creating a contrast between seriousness and diversion the nineteenth century rejected amusement as vulgar.

 However, also in that century

 emancipation movements occurred, having the democratization of art and entertainment as their goal.
 As a form of organization they often adopted a free association.
 Many clubs and societies started to deal with the active exertion of art or sport.
 Besides,

 schooling in art and sport became a fixed part of the curriculum of many types of schools.
 Since the twentieth century, mass communication became an enormous incentive, just like the possibility to multiply inexpensive texts (pocket books), pictures, and music.

 This did not always concern the promotion of the aesthetic experience.
 Especially in the nineteenth century, it was often coupled to utilitarian, moralist,

 or nationalist considerations.
 Drawing was propagated because of its significance for the handicrafts and the industry.
 Musical education had to serve the national cause, or the Christian cults.
 Conservative Protestants, Roman-Catholics, socialists and Muslims

 have long but in vain tried to blockade the emancipation of art and entertainment.
 Especially the night life and the mixing of the sexes in sport and dance met with distrust.
 Together with the emancipation of various parts of the population these objections

 disappeared entirely or mostly.
 Sport, entertainment, and art are now less the privilege of an elite.
 It is striking that during the second half of the twentieth century the youth culture has emancipated, in particular in the age group of twelve to twenty.

 Before, adults determined what was good for the youth, often without inquiring after their opinion.
 Since about 1960 young people decide for themselves which music they prefer and play.
 Usually this is not classical music, folk songs, or fanfare, but rock,

 As a consequence of the youth’s emancipation the ideological load of the artistic and sportive education is disappearing.
-In the nineteenth and twentieth century this was
+In the nineteenth and twentieth century this

-determined by alternating views on art and entertainment, successively aiming at the religious, moral, national, political, or social elevation of the youth and the common people.
+was determined by alternating views on art and entertainment, successively aiming at the religious, moral, national, political, or social elevation of the youth and the common people.